 Because there is no sponsor of this event, each team travelling to the Provincial Curling Club Championship will NOT receive any travel or accommodation assistance.

 The winning men's and women's teams will advance to the Canadian Curling Club Championship to be held Nov.
-19 - 25, 2023, location TBD.
+17 - 23, 2024, in Barrie, Ontario.